-Editor’s Note: In 2012, Chris O’Brien contributed a blog post for Transportfolio.
+Editor’s Note: In 2012, Chris O’Brien contributed a blog post for C.H.
+Robinson Blog.
 We’re sharing his original post here because total landed cost discussions are always relevant topics.
-Please share your thoughts and read the blog post, Whats Missing in Your Total Landed Cost.

 From what we’ve seen, it is rare that a company knows their true total landed cost (TLC) for each item they produce and deliver.
 There’s a reason for this.
 For most companies, there are many costs in hiding.
 And unless you hunt down and include those hidden costs in your TLC calculations, you’re basing supply chain decisions on incomplete data.